Boo555/set09623/lectures/lecture04/README.md

 ### Tool 2: Value Stream Mapping

-A [**Value Steam Map**](https://en.wikipedia.org/wiki/Value_stream_mapping) defines the events that occur to deliver a product or service to a customer.
+A [**Value Stream Map**](https://en.wikipedia.org/wiki/Value_stream_mapping) defines the events that occur to deliver a product or service to a customer.
 The point of a map is to identify where work actually occurs as opposed to waiting.

 An example of a value stream map is doing an assessment.
 There are the following events and processes: